Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 Unshielded twisted pair cable is normally used, ideally 2 X 24AWG with an impedence of 120ohms.
 However over the short cable lengths typical of desktop 3D printers and CNC machines, the cable type is not critical.
 On very large printers, twisted pair cable must be used.

+You can use either RJ11 and/or RJ12 cables and connectors.
+RJ11 is 6P2C (6 positions, 2 contacts), RJ12 is 6P6C (6 positions, 6 contacts).
+Some wires are also supplied 6P4C (6 positions, 4 contacts).
+In all cases, only the middle pair are used in a Duet CAN systems.

-Twisted pair cables terminated in RJ11 connectors are sold in some countries as "High Speed ADSL cables".
+Twisted pair cables terminated in RJ11/RJ12 connectors are sold in some countries as "High Speed ADSL cables".
 One supplier of such cables is [Kenable](https://www.kenable.co.uk/en/search?controller=search&search_query=high+speed+adsl){target=_blank}.
 Note, **ADSL and telephone cables made with flat wire often cross the connections, making them unsuitable**.
 See the images below.

 ### Example of a good cable: